 A book review is primarily analytical, not emotional.
-Your thoughts will help other potential books buyers more than your feelings.
+Your rational thoughts will help other potential book- buyers, more than your feelings.
 A 100-300 word review is a good target for a brief Amazon-style book review.

 Christian authors need the support of Christian readers.
 One of the best ways Christian readers can do that, besides buying their books, is to review them.
 Post your review on the site where you purchased the book.